K-Schriber/Year-two-Unit-1/Unit_4_project/README.md

 ```

 ## Session function
 The session function stores information about a user's session across multiple requests.
+In the Flask application, cookies and sessions are closely related that the session data in this case `user_id` is stored in cookies.
+When you store information in the session object in Flask the data is serialized and placed into a cookie that is sent to the user's browser (Figure 1).
+This session cookie is then included in all the next HTTP requests.
+By verifying and deserializing the session cookie, Flask can retrieve the stored session data, ensuring a seamless and consistent user experience throughout their interaction with the application.

 ```.py
 @app.route('/')
 def index():